Jvcki Wai

 Hong Ye-eun (Korean: 홍예은; born July 5, 1996), known professionally as Jvcki Wai (Korean: 재키와이), is a South Korean rapper.
 In 2018, she signed to Indigo Music and released her debut studio album Enchanted Propaganda.
 In 2021, she won Collaboration of the Year at the Korean Hip-hop Awards with "Fadeaway".

 Early life

 Hong Ye-eun was born on July 5, 1996.
 She wanted to be a singer-songwriter when she was young, but later became interested in hip hop.
-In 2013, she won Galmighty, a female rapper competition hosted by rapper Fana.
+In 2013, she won Galmighty, a rapper competition hosted by rapper Fana.

 Career

 2016-2019: Signing to Indigo Music

 In 2016, Jvcki Wai released her debut extended play Exposure.
 In 2017, she released her second extended play Neo Eve.
 In January 2018, she signed to Indigo Music.
 In July 2018, she released her debut studio album Enchanted Propaganda.
 In January 2019, she released single "Dding" with rappers Yang Hong-won, Osshun Gum, and Han Yo-han, which received critical acclaim.
 In October 2019, she departed from Indigo Music as her contract expired.